Higher Education

 As such, we were able to confidently deliver a well-designed, scalable and technically stable result.

 After a year of design and development, the new website was ready to hold the new content, strategised and optimised.
 But this wasn’t going to be a big bang launch; this was the start of the migration of some content from those fifty-five domains — one college and department at a time.
-Slowly, over a year, each piece came into the fold, and Durham University’s website changed from the bottom upwards.
+Over a year, each piece slowly came into the fold, and Durham University’s website changed from the bottom upwards.

 We worked hard to discover who the university users were and what journeys they needed to take to meet their needs, and we worked with the university to understand their desired outcomes.
 We took fifty-five domains, each of them the vital university pieces of a jigsaw that was hard to make sense of from an outside perspective, and brought them harmoniously together.